Grumpy-Bear-Games/Unity-FMOD-Utilities/Documentation/manual/webgl.md

 @"Games.GrumpyBear.FMOD.Utilities.WebGLInitializer" handles initialization of FMOD and bank loading.

 Usage:
-1. Set `niItializeOnEnable` to `false` on all @"Games.GrumpyBear.FMOD.Utilities.VolumePreference" instances in the editor.
+1. Set `InitializeOnEnable` to `false` on all @"Games.GrumpyBear.FMOD.Utilities.VolumePreference" instances in the editor.
 2. Create an empty scene with a camera, a canvas and a button.
 Give the button a label like "Start Game" or similar.
 3. Create a new GameObject with @"Games.GrumpyBear.FMOD.Utilities.WebGLInitializer".
 4. In the editor, configure @"Games.GrumpyBear.FMOD.Utilities.WebGLInitializer".
 This is easiest done by clicking the